Dr Nicole Carnt

 |Curriculum vitae||Curriculum vitae|

 Nicole Carnt graduated from University of NSW in Optometry in 1989 and worked in private practice for 10 years before taking a position with the Brien Holden Vision Institute in 1999, where she held a variety of roles, including Principal Investigator on contact lens clinical trials.
 She completed a PhD on Epidemiology of Contact Lens Related Infection and Inflammation 2008-12, while working part time as a project manager at the UNSW and was awarded several research awards including two American Optometric Foundation Ezell Fellowships, the British Contact Lens Association Dallos Award 2010 and 2015 and the American Optometric Foundation Vistakon Research award 2011.
 She was awarded a National Health and Medical Research Centre CJ Martin Biomedical Fellowship Early Career Fellowship at Save Sight Institute, University of Sydney in 2012 and spent the first 2.5 years at Moorfields Eye Hospital, London, Europe’s largest tertiary eye hospital.
-Now back at Save Sight Institute, she is also affiliated with University College London and University of NSW.
+Until recently she was a member of the Ocular Repair Group at Save Sight Institute and is now with the Centre for Vision Research at Westmead Institute for Medical Research.
+She is also affiliated with University College London and University of NSW.

 Her areas of research include the genetic susceptibility to cornea infection, anterior eye disease immunology, microbiology, epidemiology limbal stem cell diseaseand patient involvement in research.

 Vision science, optometry, microbilogy, immunology, eye infection and inflammation.

 Host immune response to bacterial keratitis: tear, corneal gene expression, genetics

 Quality of life and economic impact of keratitis

 Limbal stem cell dysfunction in contact lens wearers